 Isaac's special bond with animals developed as a child, growing up on his grandfather's farm in the small town of Santa Paula, California.
 He would save and raise pigs and calves who lost their mother during birth.
 These animals were kept in the "animal hospital" located in his family's garage and joined the stray cats and dogs he rescued.
 Frustrated with the overwhelming number of animals being euthanized and abused, Isaac was determined to make a difference as an adult.
 Professionally, Isaac is a successful real estate investor and personal trainer.
 Using his business expertise and motivated by his compassion for animals, he started Save the Strays Foundation to expand his passion for rescuing abandoned and abused animals.

-Caroline’s compassion for domestic animals expanded to farm animals when at 14 she became a vegetarian, and then vegan.
+Caroline’s compassion for domestic animals expanded to farm animals when at 14 she adopted a plant-based diet.
 She further explored the welfare of all animals as a legal intern at The Fund for Animals (now a division of the Humane Society of the United States) and as founder and president of the Student Animal Legal Defense Fund (SALDF) at the University of Miami School of Law.
-She currently serves on the Animal Law Committee of the Florida Bar.
+She served on the Animal Law Committee of the Florida Bar.
 Caroline is an advocate for increased legal protection of animals and, as the Vice-President of Save the Strays Foundation, she strives to find homes for abandoned animals as well as providing public outreach on animal welfare issues.

 Yonah has loved to saved creatures for all of her life, from large to small, furry to scaly, walking to slithering, and animal to insect.
 Yonah became involved with Save the Strays Foundation when she and her then-fiancé Scott adopted a shy dog that was heartworm positive.
 Kanie fully recovered and flourished with their love.
 Within a year the now married couple added to their family and adopted another dog, Tarpon, from Save the Strays Foundation.
 Now, as the Media and Public Relations Director for Save the Strays Foundation, Yonah utilizes her public relations and social media skills to spread the word about the Foundation and help find good homes for strays.